 \subsection{Approximation}

 As seen in Sec. \ref{sec:universality}, the lack of universality in the strategic setting can impose a limitation on the maximal attainable strategic accuracy.
 To demonstrate the practical implications of this effect, we upper bound the maximum strategic accuracy of any $\Heff$ on a set of synthetic data by experimentally calculating the maximum strategic accuracy of the unrestricted effective hypothesis class $\Hunreff$.
 We compare the results to two benchmarks: (i) the standard accuracy of the regular unrestricted hypothesis class $\Hunr$ (which is always 1), and (ii) the strategic (and standard) accuracy of the linear effective hypothesis class $\Hlineff = \Hlin$.
-The first benchmark measures the amount to which the strategic setting hinders the learner, while the second measures the amount to which the learner can benefit from non-linearity, even in the strategic world.
-We generate data by sampling points from class-conditional Gaussians $x \sim \N(y\mu,1)$, and aim to learn an $h$ that obtains an optimal fit.
-When $\mu$ is large, the classes are likely to be well-separated, but when $\mu$ is small, points from different classes will be more "interleaved" and thus harder to classify by restricted classes like $\Hlineff$ and $\Hunreff$.
-Details in Appendix~\ref{apdx:exp_expressivity}. \squeeze
+The first benchmark measures the extent to which the strategic setting hinders the learner, while the second measures the extent to which the learner can benefit from non-linearity, even in the strategic world.
+We generate data by sampling points from class-conditional Gaussians $x \sim \N(y\mu,1)$, and aim to find an $h$ that obtains an optimal fit.
+The parameter $\mu$ serves to show how $\Heff$ compares to our two baselines under data that ranges from well-separated (large $\mu$) to more "interleaved" and harder to classify by restricted classes (small $\mu$).
+Details in Appendix~\ref{apdx:exp_approximation}. \squeeze

 Fig.~\ref{fig:experiments} (right) shows results for increasing class separation ($\mu$).
 As $\mu$ decreases and the classification problem becomes more difficult, the maximum strategic accuracy of $\Hunreff$ diverges from the upper $\Hunr$ baseline, with performance deteriorating as strategic behavior intensifies (i.e., larger $\alpha$).
-Because any actual $\Heff$ can only have worse performance than the ideal $\Hunreff$, this indicates that strategic behavior can become a significant burden in more difficult tasks such as classification in a non linearly-separable setting.
-Nonetheless, when $\mu$ is small, $\Hunreff$ significantly outperforms the lower $\Hlineff$ baseline signaling that non-nonlinearities still improve accuracy in the strategic setting despite any strategic effects. \squeeze
+Because any actual $\Heff$ can only have worse performance than the ideal $\Hunreff$, this indicates that strategic behavior can become a significant burden in more difficult tasks, such as classification in a non linearly-separable setting.
+Nonetheless, when $\mu$ is small, $\Hunreff$ significantly outperforms the lower $\Hlineff$ baseline, signaling that non-linearities still improve accuracy in the strategic setting despite any strategic effects. \squeeze

 \squeeze